Generic Name: fluoxetine

 What should I discuss with my healthcare provider before taking fluoxetine?

 Do not use fluoxetine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, and tranylcypromine.
-You must wait at least 14 days after stopping an MAO inhibitor before you can take fluoxetine.
+You must wait at least 14 days after stopping an MAO inhibitor before you take fluoxetine.
 You must wait 5 weeks after stopping fluoxetine before you can take thioridazine or an MAOI.

 - cirrhosis of the liver;